 Module Organiser: Dr Berthold Hedwig

 The classical way to study animal behaviour separates questions concerned with function (what is the adaptive value of the behaviour? what is its evolutionary history?) from those focused on causation (how is the behaviour controlled? how does it develop during a lifetime?).
-The aim of this course to show that recent research is sweeping aside these traditional distinctions in two different ways, yielding new insights into the way that evolution works.
+The aim of this course to show how recent research is sweeping aside these traditional distinctions in two different ways, yielding new insights into the way that evolution works.
 Specifically:

-- At the same, the mechanisms controlling behaviour and its development are themselves subject to natural selection and are adaptations for the ecological conditions in which an animal lives.
-This means that we can predict the particular mechanisms involved in behavioural development, as well as an animal’s specific cognitive and sensory capacity, from aspects of its ecology.
+2) At the same time, the mechanisms controlling behaviour and its development are themselves subject to natural selection and are adaptations for the ecological conditions in which an animal lives.
+This means that we can predict the particular mechanisms involved in behavioural development, as well as an animal’s immune function and its specific cognitive and sensory capacity, from aspects of its ecology.

 Cells are highly organised and dynamic structures.
-In this module we will explore how the architecture of the cell is constructed and how cells interact with each other and their environment.
-Our current knowledge of these vital topics in cell biology will be presented in depth, with a focus on the molecular mechanisms that regulate cell behaviour.
-In addition to establishing basic cellular mechanisms, we will also examine how cells use these mechanisms in complex activities within organisms such as development and key physiological functions in the adult.
+In this module we will explore how the architecture of the cell is constructed and how cells interact with each other and their environment in order to fulfil their myriad roles in animals.

 This course is the first of two complementary modules (with L6), which can also be taken on their own.
 Our aim is to explore a fascinating biological question: how does a single cell, the fertilized egg, have all the information to make an animal?
 Our current knowledge of the underlying molecular mechanisms that create cell diversity and pattern in the early embryo will be examined in depth.
 We will discuss how the experimental advantages of different model organisms have aided the discovery of the principles of development, and the insights provided by comparing the developmental strategies of vertebrates and invertebrates.
 In this first module we will address key aspects of early development, including how development is regulated, how the patterning of spatial information is established and how morphogenetic mechanisms shape the embryo.
 At each stage we will discuss the cellular mechanisms required and the molecular networks that drive them.
 By comparing the development of different animals we aim to come to an understanding of conserved strategies of animal development.